1109akshatverma/Fabric-Analytics-in-aday/English/lab-guide/lab7.md

     - Task 2: Configure background for a New report
     - Task 3: Add Header to the report
     - Task 4: Add KPIs to the report
-    - Task 5: Add Line chart to the report
-    - Task 6: Save the report
+    - Task 5: Save the report
-    - Task 7: Configure Year column in Date table
+    - Task 6: Configure Year column in Date table
-    - Task 8: Configure Month Name column in Date table
+    - Task 7: Configure Month Name column in Date table
-    - Task 9: Format Line chart
+    - Task 8: Format Line chart
-    - Task 10: Connect Power BI Desktop to Semantic model
+    - Task 9: Connect Power BI Desktop to Semantic model
-    - Task 11: Add new data to simulate Direct Lake Mode
+    - Task 10: Add new data to simulate Direct Lake Mode
 - Clean up Lab environment
 - References